mmittek/openpose-keras/README.md

 ### Model description <a name="handKeypointEstimationNetwork_modelDescription" />
 Original model can be found on the [OpenPose's github](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
+Model weights converted from Caffe model definition available for download: https://drive.google.com/file/d/1yPQFrCrDltqzYAnWBl__O7oZxGL0sQlu/view
 The readme on the main page says that the "hand keypoint detection" 2x21 keypoint estimation.
 The network itself outputs 22 channels (21 keypoints + background).
 The final layer feeds from the 128-deep convolutional layer (Mconv6_stage6).
 It is defined as follows (as defined in the [models/hand/pose_deploy.prototxt](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/models/hand/pose_deploy.prototxt)):
 ```
 layer {
   name: "Mconv7_stage6"